-light, there is at Tembi, on the river Tembi, over against the great pumping station which has been described in the section on the Pipe Line, a great power station.
+To come to the question of the electric power and light, there is at Tembi, on the river Tembi, over against the great pumping station which has been described in the section on the Pipe Line, a great power station.
 It was begun in a modest way, provided with two dynamos, driven by reciprocating engines and yielding 350 kilowatts.
-As the cry for more power became urgent two steam turbo-alternators were added with an output of 1,500 kilowatts and in December, 1926, another steam turbo-alternator, with an output of 3,000 kilowatts, was installed, as well as the most modern type of switchboard.
+As the cry for more power became urgent two steam turbo-alternators were added with an output of 1,500 kilowatts and, last December, another steam turbo-alternator, with an output of 3,000 kilowatts, was being installed, as well as the most modern type of switchboard.
 The fuel used is the natural gas from Fields.

 The power is distributed by high tension overhead wires at about 11,000 volts to practically the whole area of Fields, as well as to Tembi itself and Tul Khayaat.
 Transforming stations, suitably placed, enable the voltage to be stepped down to the appropriate pressure wherever the current is required.
-The wide distribution over Fields area of the high tension current enables electric power frequently, if not always, to be used for well drilling, which, as compared with steam power, results in economy of cost and accelerated drilling time.
+It is interesting to note that the wide distribution over

+Fields area of the high tension current enables electric power frequently, if not always, to be used for well drilling, which, as compared with steam power, results in economy of cost and accelerated drilling time.